rrkane/Basis-Reduction-in-Lattice-Cryptography/README.md

-partiiiessay
+Basis Reduction in Lattice Cryptography
 ============

-My part III essay on Serre's conjecture.
+My honors thesis at Colby College.
+I explored the mathematical underpinnings of reduction algorithms which break lattice cryptosystems.
+I was advised by Professor Nora Youngs.

-This repository holds tex source and the latexed pdf.
+This repository holds the tex source and the compiled pdf.

+I used the excellent tex template provided by [alexjbest](https://github.com/alexjbest/partiiiessay).